-We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
-We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtain housing because of race, color, religion, sex, handicap, familial status, or national origin.
+We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunities throughout the nation.
+We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.

 Home Repair Program - coming soon!